intelligence38000/android-docs/src/pages/navigation/overview/localization.md

 | Vietnamese | ✅              | ✅ | Depends on the device; may require third-party text-to-speech

 {{<Note imageComponent={<BookImage size="60" />}>}}
-For languages marked with `Depends on the device; may require third-party text-to-speech`, instructions are provided by the SDK, but we cannot guarantee the given device will have the appropriate `TextToSpeech` speech engine installed to pronounce these instructions correctly.
+For languages marked with `Depends on the device; may require third-party text-to-speech`, instructions are provided by the SDK, but it is not guaranteed that the given device will have the appropriate `TextToSpeech` speech engine installed to pronounce these instructions correctly.
 {{</Note>}}

 ### Contributing to localization